-If you examine the lives of the greatest, the most successful people, you will find one trait jumping right at you, a quality they held uncompromisingly, an aspect of personality they all possessed, they might have been humble, yet they all operated with a degree of self-importance, they held their work in the greatest esteem, sometimes even blurring the line between proud and pride, between affirmation and arrogance.
+If you examine the lives of the greatest, the most successful people, you will find one trait jumping out at you, a quality they held uncompromisingly, an aspect of personality they all possessed: they might have been humble, yet they all operated with a degree of self-importance, they held their work in the greatest esteem, sometimes even blurring the line between proud and pride, between affirmation and arrogance.

 Confidence comes from making yourself feel important, conviction comes from believing your work is important, and, contentment comes from making others feel important.
 That’s how you build a sense of self-importance.
-In fact, the ability to instill a sense of significance in others is a primary differentiator that sets apart leaders from bosses, extraordinary from the average.
+In fact, the ability to instill a sense of significance in others is a primary differentiator that sets apart leaders from bosses, the extraordinary from the average.

 Believing you are important